 As the pandemic made tectonic shifts in the music business, one thing that emerged was a new, significant nonprofit service called Backline.
 Founded in late 2019, and launched mere months before the lockdowns, the organization provides music industry professionals and their families with mental health and wellness resources.

 The service did not begin as a small project but quite the opposite.
-Because of events in 2019 and a laser-focused industry, an organization that connected artists and crews directly with mental health services was quickly embraced and grew quickly.
+Because of events in 2019 and a laser-focused industry, an organization that connected artists and crews directly with mental health services was quickly embraced.

 Along with others, Gleason launched Backline using her experience and name recognition in global health, having worked with organizations like Global Citizen, The United Nations Foundation and Global Health Corps.
 She also worked with the Duke Global Health Institute since 2007, supporting a neurosurgical training program in Uganda with Duke and Stanford Hospitals.